Our final news roundup and information overload hour.

 And as a little reminder, take a look at your president and the monitor.

-Yeah, with the judge.
+Yeah, it's the judgment.

 You heard of them.